Shakti (1982 film): Plot

 When Narang's truck of goods is stolen by J.K., Vijay requests Narang to bring his truck back to him, but alone, to which Narang agrees.
 When Vijay sees J.K. passing by, he captures him.
 Vijay tells J.K. that he was the same boy whom J.K. had abducted from school, and that he has been waiting for his revenge for years, much to J.K.'s horror.
 After a heated battle with J.K.'s men, Vijay drives Narang's truck back to him.

 When journalists cross-question Ashwini about his conflict of interest - his own son being a renowned gangster in K.D.'s gang, but he is the Deputy Commissioner of Police - the Commissioner of Police (Ashok Kumar) asks Ashwini to forego the case.
-Ashwini, however, requests for 48 hours to capture and bring Vijay and the other nefarious gangsters to justice, failing which Ashwini will resign.
+Ashwini, however, requests 48 hours to capture and bring Vijay and the other nefarious gangsters to justice, failing which Ashwini will resign.
 K.D., Vijay and most of J.K.'s gangsters are arrested, but J.K. remains absconding.
 J.K. takes it upon himself to eliminate his troubles once and for all by murdering Ashwini.
 Instead, Sheetal is killed by J.K. himself whilst trying to shield her husband.
 An enraged Vijay, who is imprisoned at the time of Sheetal's murder, escapes the police and proceeds to start hunting for J.K.'s head.
 Vijay finds a den where four of J.K.'s men are present.
 Vijay tells them he has nothing against them, and only wants J.K., but the gangsters attempt to murder him.
 However, Vijay succeeds in killing all of the men.
 During the interrogation of one of J.K.'s henchmen, Vijay learns that J.K. has plans to leave India using fake credentials.
 Vijay then kills the man, who drowns.

 Following up on the tip, Vijay arrives at the airport, and ultimately succeeds in killing J.K., who is in a disguise, thereby avenging his mother's death.
 Ashwini succeeds in tracking down Vijay and asks Vijay not to escape, but in vain.
 A teary-eyed Ashwini pulls the trigger, mortally wounding his son in the process.
 Ashwini rushes towards him, and in a tearful goodbye, Vijay realizes his mistake and asks for forgiveness, saying to his father that he always loved him very much.

-The scene cuts to the present, and a tearful Ashwini reiterates to Ravi, asking him whether he wants to follow his decision of being a police officer.
+The scene cuts to the present, and a tearful Ashwini reiterates to Ravi, asking him whether he wants to follow his decision to be a police officer.
 Ravi, despite hearing the heartbreaking story, firmly replies in the affirmative.
 Kumar and Roma, Ravi's mother, Vijay's widow give Ravi their blessings.
 Ravi takes a train and leaves, signifying that he would become an officer in the future....